Teachers To Your Home - Reviewed by The Good Schools Guide

 This outfit is big and getting bigger still – when we met them, they’d had 18,000 tutors working with 15,500 families over the previous 12 months.
 ‘In any one week, around 442 tutors are working with 580 families,’ says Gill, who was expecting their tutors to teach 65,000 lessons over the next academic year.

-More of an introductory agency, then?
-No, insists Gill, because there’s a ‘belt and braces approach to safeguarding’ (the teachers only work in a supervised setting and all have an enhanced DBS) and because the firm remains personal (‘clients know they can ask us questions and for advice anytime - we are open long hours and over the weekend’).
-There’s a third reason too - clients don’t have to ask for money thanks to the automated system (‘after a few teething problems, the new system is so much better,’ said one parent).
+There’s a ‘belt and braces approach to safeguarding’ (the teachers only work in a supervised setting and all have an enhanced DBS) and because the firm remains personal (‘clients know they can ask us questions and for advice anytime - we are open long hours and over the weekend’).

-Around 60 client requests come in each day – these are offered to all tutors who can teach that subject at the required level and who live within a 10 to 15 mile radius (this is shrinking as they get more teachers on board) of the client’s postcode.
-TTYH then whittles down those that fit the criteria (anywhere between 20 and 200) down to two or three, based on the quality of their profile, the location and the internal ratings that they keep on each teacher which reflect any previous roles they’ve had with them (two bad internal ratings mean the teacher isn’t used again).
-If the tutor hasn’t done any work for TTYH before, they’ll get the standard induction by phone.
-The client then gets to scrutinise the teacher profiles (this is the time to check those credentials and get references if you want them), then interview by phone the ones they’re interested in.
+Around 100 client requests come in each day – these are offered to all tutors who can teach that subject at the required level and who live within a 10 to 15 mile radius of the client’s postcode (or also offer online tuition).
+TTYH then whittles down those that fit the criteria (anywhere between 20 and 200) down to two or three, based on the quality of their profile, the location and the internal ratings that they keep on each teacher which reflect any previous roles they’ve had with them.
+The client then receives a shortlist and gets to scrutinise the teacher profiles (this is the time to check those credentials and get references if you want them), then interview by phone the ones they’re interested in.

 Perhaps surprisingly, TTYH doesn’t belong to The Tutors Association.
-Gill says it’s ‘because we see ourselves more as dealing with teachers than tutors and as a business not an agency’.
-Pro bono work is disappointingly thin on the ground, but the plan is to develop a charitable arm in the future (eg children in hospitals, language clubs in primary schools) – ‘what a legacy that would be,’ says Gill.
+Gill says it’s ‘because we see ourselves more as dealing with teachers than tutors and as a business, not an agency’.
+There is a plan is to develop a charitable arm in the future (eg children in hospitals, language clubs in primary schools) – ‘what a legacy that would be,’ says Gill.

 Money and small print